MoritzOtto/ssodemo/README.md

 # ssodemo
-Hey, this is a demo to connect a sso frontend and a backend with azure ad identity provider
+Hey, this is a demo to connect a sso frontend to a backend with an azure ad identity provider

+## Azure Config
+Add an Azure Application with SPA capacity and add a redirect uri with port 5173, add a new api with a random path you will use later (see placeholder).

 ## Frontend
-This Frontend is written by vue.js and use the quickstart source code by azure.
-This is in javascript, so you should create types when use it.
+This Frontend is written by vue.js and uses the quickstart source code by azure.
+This is in javascript, so you should create types when using it.
 But for sure you could ignore warnings ;-)
 To start this, you have to create an `.env`-file with that content ``
 VITE_APP_BASE_URL=http://localhost:5173/api/